 Kent Nerburn is a noted writer, speaker and all around gifted man who has allowed his rich life to shape everything he does and says.
 I hope one day I can go and listen to him, maybe even share a cup of coffee.
 He says that the most formative experience of his childhood was accompanying his father while working for the Red Cross as ‘first-responder’ to many natural and unnatural disasters in Minnesota.
 Clearly, many life lessons were learned from those nutritive moments.

 Earlier in his remarkable life, Kent drove a taxi for a living.
 He would write later that the main reason he wanted that work was so that he wouldn’t have a boss.
-(Nice) He would also admit that those months in the cab turned out to be a real ministry.
-You see, he mostly drove the night shift and he christened his cab a “moving confessional” because of his passengers who would board, sit in a dark and safe place and, on more than regular occasion, opened their souls and emptied their lives upon the canvas of the heart of this fledgling author – disguised as a taxi driver – in a way that truly amazed, stunned and moved him.
+He would also admit that those months in the cab turned out to be a real ministry.
+You see, he mostly drove the night shift and he christened his cab a moving confessional because of his passengers who would board, sit in a dark and safe place and, on more than regular occasion, opened their souls and emptied their lives upon the canvas of the heart of this fledgling author – disguised as a taxi driver – in a way that truly amazed, stunned and moved him.
 And then there was that call at 2:30 am from dispatch downtown one night in August.
 His first thought was that this was going to be either a few drunk partiers who may or may not have enough to pay him, or someone whose life had just fallen apart, or maybe a shift worker dragging himself to the factory downtown.
 Tonight, however, would be very different.
-This is what he wrote:
+Newborn wrote the following.

 “When I arrived at 2:30 am, the building was dark except for a single light in a ground floor window.
 Under these circumstances, many drivers would just honk once or twice, wait a minute, and then drive away.
 But I had seen too many impoverished people who depended on taxis as their only means of transportation.
 Unless a situation smelled of danger, I always went to the door.
 This passenger might be someone who needs my assistance, I reasoned to myself.
 So I walked to the door and knocked.
 ‘Just a minute’, answered a frail, elderly voice.
 I could hear something being dragged across the floor.
 After a long pause, the door opened.
 A small woman in her 90s stood before me.
 She was wearing a print dress and a pillbox hat with a veil pinned on it, like somebody out of a 1940s movie.
 By her side was a small nylon suitcase.
 The apartment looked as if no one had lived in it for years.
 All the furniture was covered with sheets..
 There were no clocks on the walls, no knickknacks or utensils on the counters.
 In the corner was a cardboard box filled with photos and glassware.